Lancartian/cc-bank/README.md

    - Configuration saves automatically
    - ATM starts and registers with server

-4. **Server Void Chest Setup**:
+4. **Server Void Chest Setup for Withdrawals**:
-   - On server's peripheral network, set the corresponding void chest to SAME frequency
+   - On server's peripheral network, set the corresponding ATM void chest to SAME frequency as ATM
-   - Example: If ATM #1 void chest has Stone + Stone, server's ATM #1 void chest must also have Stone + Stone
+   - Example: If ATM #1 withdrawal void chest has Stone + Stone, server's ATM #1 void chest must also have Stone + Stone
-   - Items pushed to server void chest will instantly appear in ATM void chest
+   - Items pushed to server void chest will instantly appear in ATM void chest for withdrawal

+5. **Server Deposit System Setup**:
+   - Set up a **separate deposit void chest** at each ATM location (not the withdrawal void chest)
+   - This deposit void chest transports books to the server's AUXILIARY chest
+   - On server side, connect the AUXILIARY chest to the backend network with a wired modem
+   - Place paper marker named "AUXILIARY" in the AUXILIARY chest
+   - Set AUXILIARY chest's associated deposit void chest to match ATM's deposit void chest frequency
+   - **Security**: ATM network and backend network remain completely isolated
+   - Books flow: ATM scan chest → user moves to deposit void chest → AUXILIARY chest → backend processes

 ## Void Chest Configuration